sudaksh14/Elastoformer/README.md

 **Elastoformer** is a cutting-edge framework that unlocks **dynamic adaptivity** in deep neural networks through **elastic model transformation**.

-In today's diverse deployment environments, from powerful cloud servers to resource-constrained edge devices, a single model size is often inefficient.
+In today's diverse deployment environments, from powerful cloud servers to resource-constrained edge devices, a static Neural architecture is often inefficient.
+Especially in case of EdgeAI deployments which face highly dynamic operational conditions, with fluctuating constraints on latency, power availability, and memory resources, Deep Neural Networks (DNN), which a follow fixed computational execution flows, lack the flexibility to adapt to such variability, resulting in inefficient and suboptimal performance in edge scenarios.
+This underscores the need for architectures that are not only efficient but also dynamically scalable at runtime.
 Elastoformer solves this by treating a single, pre-trained network as an **"Elastic" Model** from which multiple, optimized descendants can be efficiently generated.

 This framework achieves superior efficiency by supporting both major architecture families: **Vision Transformers (ViTs)**, including models like **DeiT** and **ViT**, and **Convolutional Neural Networks (CNNs)**, such as **ResNet** and **VGG**.